Leeds Beckett University - City Campus,

 c.
 The menu may expand horizontally or vertically, depending on the size of your screen.
 In the example below, the expanded menu below shows one flag issue found to review.
 We can click on the flag icon for more information about the flag.

 d.
-The flag will appear to the left of the relevant part of the student's work.
+The flag will appear to the left of the relevant part of the student's work, marking the point in the document that the flag references.

 e.
 The right-hand panel details what the issue is about.
 In this case, it has detected hidden text in the essay.
-If we click the expression Hidden text in the right-hand panel this expands as well to show the amount of ‘hidden’ characters evident on a number of pages within the essay:
+If we click the expression Hidden text in the right-hand panel, this expands to show the amount of ‘hidden’ characters evident on a number of pages within the essay.

 f.
 The document annotations will highlight each of the hidden characters.

 g.
-If we zoom in just above the second paragraph we see that one of these characters is an opening quotation mark.
+If we zoom in just above the second paragraph in our example, we see that one of these characters is an opening quotation mark.

 The Similarity Index is a percentage of the submission that Turnitin matched to text on other submissions, regardless of whether or not the text was referenced and cited correctly.